-Hazardous waste that is no longer used for its original purpose should be disposed of under the BC hazardous waste regulations due to its quantity, concentration, physical, chemical, or infectious characteristics.
+Hazardous waste that is no longer used for its original purpose should be disposed of under the BC hazardous waste regulations in accordance to its quantity & concentration as well as its physical, chemical, or infectious characteristics.

 Special disposal techniques to eliminate or reduce the hazard are required.
-The disposal and transportation of hazardous waste are governed by the BC Hazardous Waste Regulation, the federal Transportation of Dangerous Goods (TDG) Regulations, as well as UBC Policy SC1 (Health and Safety).
+The disposal and transportation of hazardous waste on campus are governed by the

 Waste must be prepared for pick up by appropriately treating, labeling, tagging and storing the waste.
 The basics are that the waste(s) must have: